An Expert Guide to Building a Small Business Website

 Social media links.
 The section of your site where you display social media icons or links has an effect on user experience.
 Knowing how you want users to interact with links to your Twitter, Facebook or Instagram accounts is important to understanding where to present them.
 You can add these icons in your copy for the purpose of sharing content, place them prominently in headers and footers as reminders to visitors, or integrate live social media feeds to encourage further interaction with your business.
 Additionally, you can implement a social bar to your site, linking visitors directly to any of your social media pages.

 Make it mobile-friendly.
 Did you know that mobiles account for approximately half of web traffic worldwide?
 You’ll definitely want to take into consideration how your website is viewed on mobile devices since billions of people use theirs daily to do just about everything, from shopping to booking appointments and taking courses.
-With Wix mobile Editor, you can automatically make your business website mobile-friendly.
+With the Wix mobile Editor, you can easily make your business website mobile-friendly.

 05. Add all relevant pages